Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 From this we can derive a confidence interval by remembering that the estimator $$\hat \theta$$ of the parameter $$\theta$$ is a function of the observed data, ie we have something like $$\hat \theta = f(X_1, \ldots, X_k)$$.
 I won't develop more, but under some assumptions we can derive a confidence interval that leads to the following graph.

 <center>
-{% include image.html url="/assets/images/sigmoid_uncertainty/McDiarmid.png" description="McDiarmid's inequality based interval.
-We can see that this interval is much wider than the ones obtained with the other methods." %}
+{% include image.html url="/assets/images/sigmoid_uncertainty/McDiarmid.png" description="McDiarmid" %}
 </center>

 As you can see, the bound we get from the McDiarmid inequality is much looser than what we got from the previous methods, and that is why I will develop